shpml/fundamentals/01_chapter/07_exercise.md

 1. Navigate into your `Downloads` directory

-2. Move the `World` directory from `Downloads` to your home directory
+2. Move into the `World` directory from the `Downloads` directory

-3. Check to see if you successfully moved the `World` directory by listing the contents of your home directory

-4. Change your working directory to your home directory, and then change to `World`

-5. List the contents of the `World` directory
+3. List the contents of the `World` directory

-6. In one of the six continents within the `World` directory is a hidden file, `.carmen_sandiego.png`.
+4. In one of the six continents within the `World` directory is a hidden file, `.carmen_sandiego.png`.
 Using only the command line, find out where in the World is Carmen Sandiego.

 > Stuck?
 Check out the [solutions](https://github.com/generalassembly-studio/fundamentals/blob/master/exercise-solutions.md) to see what you can do.